haydenmbradley/power-outage-machine-learning/README.md

 ## Framing a Prediction Problem

-For the final prediction, I will be trying to answer the question of 'Can we predict the duration of power outages?'
-This prediction will make use of the power outage dataset in order to predict the target variable `OUTAGE.DURATION`.
+For the final prediction, I will be trying to answer the question "Can we predict the duration of power outages?"
+This prediction will make use of the power outage dataset to predict the target variable `OUTAGE.DURATION`.
 Being able to accurately estimate the duration of outages could be incredibly valuable for guiding public expectations and both personal and government resource allocation during severe power outages.
 Since `OUTAGE.DURATION` is in the units of hours, which is a continuous variable, this is a regression problem.
-In order to make this realistic, I will only use variables that contain information that would be readily available shortly after a power outage has occured.
+In order to make this realistic, I will only use variables that contain information that would be readily available shortly after a power outage has occurred.
 Variables related to the location (`U.S._STATE`, `NERC.REGION`), the climate (`CLIMATE.REGION`, `CLIMATE.CATEGORY`, `ANOMALY.LEVEL`), the cause (`CAUSE.CATEGORY`), and the number of impacted customers (`CUSTOMERS.AFFECTED`), should all either be identifiable either immediately after or following a short inspection after the initial outage.
 For these reasons, I think all these variables are fair game.
 Finally, since this is a regression task and a situation where outliers (long outages) are very important to be predicted properly, I will be using Mean Squared Error to evaluate my model.
 The MSE will penalize larger errors more heavily, ensuring proper prediction of longer outages.
 I will also use R² as a normalized performance baseline to easily compare different iterations of the model.

 ## Baseline Model